 Laser photon propulsion, DEEP-IN

 Laser photon propulsion would need a giant set of lasers to push spacecraft away in space.
-And this kind of photon engine which uses photon propulsion could reach the most speed of light very fast and make interstellar travel reasonable.
+And this kind of photon engine which uses photon propulsion could reach the most speed of light so quickly and make interstellar travel reasonable.